 Which trapping license do I need?

-An apprentice trapper license allows a person who has never held a valid adult trapping license to go trapping with an experienced trapper for up to one year without having to take a trapper education course.
-An experienced trapper is one who has held a valid trapping license for 3 consecutive years.
-The holder of an apprentice trapper license must, while trapping, be under the direct supervision of an experienced trapper at all times.
-An apprentice trapper license allows a person to trap for all species that may be legally trapped, except black bear.
-The fee for an apprentice trapper license is the same as a regular trapping license.
-A person may not obtain an apprentice trapping license more than twice.
+- An apprenticeship trapper license allows a person who has never held a valid adult trapping license to go trapping with an adult supervisor for up to two years without having to take a trapper education course.
+An “adult supervisor” is one who has held a valid adult trapping license for the prior 3 consecutive years.
+The holder of an apprenticeship trapper license must, while trapping, be under the direct supervision of an adult supervisor at all times.
+An apprenticeship trapper license allows a person to trap for all species that may be legally trapped, except black bear.
+The fee for an apprenticeship trapper license is the same as a regular trapping license.

 Do I need to take a trapper education course?